 Wiesenthal's book of memoirs, The Murderers Among Us, was published in 1967.
 During a visit to the United States to promote the book, Wiesenthal announced that he had found Mrs. Hermine Ryan, nee Braunsteiner, a housewife living in Queens, New York.
 According to the dossier, Mrs. Ryan had supervised the killings of several hundred children at Majdanek.
 She was extradited to Germany for trial as a war criminal in 1973 and received life imprisonment.

-The Jewish Documentation Center in Vienna is a nondescript, sparsely furnished three-room office with a staff of four, including Wiesenthal.
-Contrary to belief, Wiesenthal does not usually track down the Nazi fugitives himself.
-His chief task is gathering and analyzing information.
-In that work he is aided by a vast, informal, international network of friends, colleagues, and sympathizers, including German World War II veterans, appalled by the horrors they witnessed.
-He has even received tips from former Nazis with grudges against other former Nazis.
-A special branch of his Vienna office documents the activities of right-wing groups, neo-Nazis and similar organizations.
+The Jewish Documentation Center in Vienna was a nondescript, sparsely furnished three-room office with a staff of four, including Wiesenthal.
+Contrary to belief, Wiesenthal did not usually track down the Nazi fugitives himself.
+His chief task was gathering and analyzing information.
+In that work he was aided by a vast, informal, international network of friends, colleagues, and sympathizers, including German World War II veterans, appalled by the horrors they witnessed.
+He even received tips from former Nazis with grudges against other former Nazis.
+A special branch of his Vienna office documented the activities of right-wing groups, neo-Nazis and similar organizations.

-Among Mr. Wiesenthal's many honors include decorations from the Austrian and French resistance movements, the Dutch Freedom Medal, the Luxembourg Freedom Medal, the United Nations League for the Help of Refugees Award, the U.S. Congressional Gold Medal presented to him by President Jimmy Carter in 1980, and the French Legion of Honor which he received in 1986.
+Among Mr. Wiesenthal's many honors include an Honorary Knighthood of the British Empire from Queen Elizabeth II of Great Britain, the Presidential Medal of Freedom from President Clinton, decorations from the Austrian and French resistance movements, the Dutch Freedom Medal, the Luxembourg Freedom Medal, the United Nations League for the Help of Refugees Award, the U.S. Congressional Gold Medal presented to him by President Jimmy Carter in 1980, and the French Legion of Honor which he received in 1986.
 Wiesenthal was a consultant for the motion picture thriller, The Odessa File(Paramount, 1974).
 The Boys from Brazil (Twentieth Century Fox, 1978), a major motion picture based on Ira Levin's book of the same name, starring Sir Laurence Olivier as Herr Lieberman, a character styled after Wiesenthal.

-As is to be expected, Simon Wiesenthal has received numerous anonymous threats and insulting letters.
+Simon Wiesenthal received numerous anonymous threats and insulting letters.
 In June 1982, a bomb exploded at the front door of his house causing a great deal of damage.
 Fortunately, no one was hurt.
-Since then, his house and office have been guarded by an armed policeman.
+After that, his house and office were guarded by an armed policeman.
 One German and several Austrian neo-Nazis were arrested for the bombing.
 The German, who was found to be the main perpetrator, was sentenced to five years in prison.

 Simon Wiesenthal's Vienna office including original documents, artifacts, furniture and books is one of the newest additions to the Museum of Tolerance's permanent exhibits.
 It is the setting for a multimedia presentation on the life and legacy of Simon Wiesenthal.

-This new multimedia exhibit was made possible by a gift of Alan and Susan Casden.
+This multimedia exhibit was made possible by a gift of Alan and Susan Casden.